DX Streak #4

 When I worked IK2SND on March 1, 2013, I had no idea what that started.
 When I did realize I was off on a DX streak, I decided I'd just keep going.
 I have no intention as of now of voluntarily ending the DX streak.
 I'll keep going until something beyond my control brings it to an end.
 My friend Mike KC2EGL is sure I will keep going.
 When I said some time ago, I wasn't sure about continuing it, he looked me in the eye and said he was sure that I would continue.
 Then explained why he thought so, telling me that I was the most 'challenge accepted' person he ever knew.
 I suppose that is true.
 I do enjoy setting a challenge for myself and then going out and working to accomplish it.

 On November 25, 2015 the streak reached day # 1,000 in a row.
 After reaching 1,000 days I needed to set another check point in the streak to challenge myself to reach.
 That was 3 years which was February 29, 2016.
 I reached that, and then it was time to set another check point.
-A good one was 4 years on February 28, 2017.
+Another good check point was four years.

-Looking back over the four years, there were some days that it was not that easy to find (the hardest part) and work (easy when found) a DX station.
+Looking back over the current 1,777 days as of Jan 10, 2018, there were some days that it was not that easy to find (the hardest part) and work (easy when found) a DX station.
+Especially as mentioned in the previous paragraph.
 However those days were in a very small minority.
-On 1,097 of the 1.461 days the DX was found and worked in the 0000Z hour.
+On 1,286 of the 1,777 days the DX was found and worked in the 0000Z hour - 72.4%.
 I think that proves beyond a doubt that you can be a successful DXer using only a very minimum setup without having to spend long periods of time on the bands.
 That is the main point of my streak, along with having fun and mastering the challenge of doing so.

 As alluded to above, I love showing hams who are in similar situations to mine that it is possible to work DX using CW at QRP power levels.
 I know I've done so because I have gotten many communications stating that they were interested enough to give it a try, and found out what I was saying and demonstrating was true.

-I worked 1,168 different DX prefixes.
-Of the 6,410 QSOs, 1,501 were with stations I worked for the first time ever.
-4,000 came in contests.
-Only 19 came in response to my CQ.
-407 of the 2,410 non-contest QSOs came from a single call to the station.
-56 QSOs came at less than 5 watts - all the rest at 5 watts.
+Of the 6,826 QSOs, 1,195 different DX prefixes were worked, 1,579 QSOs were with stations I worked for the first time ever.
+4,106 came in contests.
+24 came in response to my CQ.
+454 of the 2,720 non-contest QSOs came from a single call to the station.
+63 QSOs came at less than 5 watts - all the rest at 5 watts.

 12 - 118